Stephanie Potter joined the firm in 2009. Her practice focuses on civil

 A significant portion of Stephanie’s practice is devoted to public

 utilities law.
-Stephanie has represented utility clients in regulatory
+Stephanie has represented utilities and their affiliates

-Office of Administrative Hearings, the Public Utility Commission of Texas,
+State Office of Administrative Hearings, the Public Utility Commission

-in state district and appellate courts, and in arbitration.
-She also assists
+of Texas, in state district and appellate courts, and in arbitration.

-utility clients with Federal Energy Regulatory Commission filings.
-Stephanie
+She also assists utility clients with Federal Energy Regulatory Commission filings.

-represents non-utility clients in wide-ranging regulatory and administrative
+Stephanie represents non-utility clients in wide-ranging regulated industries,

-proceedings, assisting businesses and individuals with permitting, licensing,
+assisting businesses and individuals with permitting, licensing, and enforcement

-and enforcement actions before various Texas state agencies including
+actions before various Texas state agencies including the Railroad Commission,

-the Railroad Commission, the Texas Department of Licensing & Regulation,
+the Texas Commission on Environmental Quality, the Texas Department of

-In addition to her administrative practice, Stephanie represents business
+Racing Commission, and others.
+In addition to her administrative practice,

 Stephanie has been a regular presenter on topics such as condemnation,